 Provides an in-depth introduction to parenting children from birth through adolescence.
 This course will explore both theoretical perspectives and practical strategies for nurturing emotionally healthy children.
 Attention will be given to cultural and eco-systemic factors impacting parent-child relationships.
 As offered.

-Prerequisite: PSY 1311 or PSY 3311 or c PSY 3355 consent of instructor.
+Prerequisite: PSY 1311 or PSY 2355 or PSY 3311 or consent of instructor.